-Originating in 1409, the Geluk Sect, the latest sect of Tibetan Buddhism, is formed during the process of the Reformation held by Je Tsongkhapa, a famous reformer in the history of Tibetan Buddhism in the 15th century.
-He was born at the age when the Jangchup Gyaltsen took the place of the Sakya sect.
-At that time, monks of the top class not only participated in the struggle for political and economic power but also lived corrupt lives, losing support from society.
+Originating in 1409, the Geluk Sect of Tibetan Buddhism was formed during the Reformation led by Je Tsongkhapa, a renowned reformer in the history of Tibetan Buddhism in the 15th century.
+He was born when the Jangchup Gyaltsen replaced the Sakya sect.
+At that time, monks of the highest class not only sought political and economic power but also lived corrupt lives, losing support from society.

 Recognizing this situation, Tsongkhapa preached and spread the tenets, urging people to value religious disciplines.
 He wrote books to explain his religious theory, criticizing the monks who disregarded these disciplines and advancing the Buddhist Reformation in Tibet.
 The Geluk (yellow hats) tradition was founded by Lama Tsongkhapa (1357-1419) and is based on the old Kadam lineage, encompassing all other Tibetan traditions.
 For instance, Tsongkhapa’s main teacher was the Sakya teacher Randhawa.

 In 1409, during the first month of the Tibetan calendar, he held the Great Prayer Festival to celebrate Buddha’s victory over magic competition, which is still observed today.
 Following this, Tsongkhapa constructed the renowned Ganden Monastery and established a highly disciplined sect known as Gelug (meaning proficient in discipline).
 Since Tsongkhapa and his followers wore yellow hats, they became known as the Yellow Sect.